Roboguy420/Gex2PS1ModelExporter/README.md

 If you're using an alternate method, modify the CMake files as needed.

 ### TinyXML2 (static library)
 First, clone the repository into your chosen location.
-Navigate to the folder _libraries_ and create a new folder there named _tinyxml2_.
+Navigate to the folder _lib_ and create a new folder there named _tinyxml2_.
 Go into that folder and create two more folders, one called _include_ and one called _lib_.

 Navigate to the TinyXML2 repository and copy the files _tinyxml2.cpp_ and _tinyxml2.h_.
-Navigate back to the model exporter repository and paste them into the _include_ folder ([repository]/libraries/tinyxml2/include).
+Navigate back to the model exporter repository and paste them into the _include_ folder ([repository]/lib/tinyxml2/include).

 Next, build the TinyXML2 lib file using CMake (there are plenty of tutorials online on how to use CMake if you are struggling).
 After you're done building, go to either the _Debug_ or _Release_ folder (depending on the one you built) and copy the file _tinyxml2.lib_.

-Navigate back to the model exporter repository and paste the file into the _lib_ folder ([repository]/libraries/tinyxml2/lib).
+Navigate back to the model exporter repository and paste the file into the _lib_ folder ([repository]/lib/tinyxml2/lib).
 If it is a debug build, add 'd' to the end of the filename (tinyxml2d.lib).

 If you have followed these steps correctly, TinyXML2 should now be added as an external library.